deltarod/CustomDiscordBot/README.md

  Shutdown - Shuts the bot down

  F - F to pay respects

+ check - used to check various config settings

  In Progress:

  Todo - todo list and reminder